Find Affordable College Courses

 Laramie, WY

-Colorado State undergraduate students pay an average of $31,470 in tuition and fees each year.
+Out-of-state tuition fees for undergraduate students at Colorado State are $31,470 per year.
 While working on their degree, animal science majors at Colorado State accumulate an average of around $22,045 in student debt.
 Assuming that a graduate chooses a 10-year repayment plan, the average monthly loan payment is $477.

 $28,264 Average Tuition & Fees

 The excellent programs at Montana State University helped the school earn the #4 place on this year’s ranking of the best animal science schools in the Rocky Mountains Region .
-Located in the town of Bozeman, MSU Bozeman is a public college with a large student population.
+Located in the town of Bozeman, MSU Bozeman is a public school with a large student population.

 MSU Bozeman undergraduate students pay an average of $28,264 in tuition and fees each year.
 On average, animal science graduates from MSU Bozeman take out $23,600 in student loans while working on their degree.